-What are your favourite streets in Chorley and why?
+What are your favourite streets in the area and why?

-Rotherwick Avenue, Isleworth Drive and Collingwood Road are my favourite Chorley streets as they’re nice residential areas where we all grew up.
+Rotherwick Avenue, Isleworth Drive and Collingwood Road are my favourite local streets as they are nice residential areas where we all grew up.

 What is your favourite pub or restaurant in the area and why?

 I like Papa Luigi’s in Euxton.
-They have great food and friendly staff and my family has been going for 20 years.
-Also, The Rose and Crown is the best traditional pub in town and I’ve been going in for nearly 40 years!
+They have great food and I’ve been going in for nearly 40 years!
 I’m also enjoying all of the Micro pubs that are appearing all the time now.

 Where is the best place to go for a walk in the area?

-The best walk in my opinion is from White Coppice Cricket Ground to the Yew Tree Inn at Anglezarke (and back after a meal and a pint!).
-Astley Park is also looking better now than it has ever done and is a great place to visit and there are the Leeds to Liverpool Canal Walks, through the town and out into the countryside.
+The best walk in my opinion is from White Coppice Cricket Ground to the Yew Tree Inn at Anglezarke (and out into the countryside.

-Yes, Nigel Clare’s Menswear can’t be beaten for clothes, the food stalls on Chorley Market are steeped in history and full of personality and Handley’s Bakery for cakes and pies.
+Yes, Nigel Clare’s Menswear can’t be beaten for clothes, the food stalls on Chorley Market are steeped in history and pies.